Voulzy/EVote/README.md

 run test.py (-k foor bits number of keys, -n for number of participant)  --> Output certificate (authority, compteur and participant)

 ## Run a demo
-In order to run a demo : run in three different terminal :
+In order to run a demo (3 voteurs) : run in three different terminal :
-* First, compteur_1.py
+* First, compteur_1.py 4
-* Second, compteur_2.py
+* Second, compteur_2.py 4
 * Third, client.py

 You'll see the votes.
 You can use wireshark to verify it's encrypted throught the channel (localhost for now)